Skip to main content

 Debugging a failed tool call

-- Find the session in History
+Find the session

 This workflow catches most issues without needing to reproduce them locally.